dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 ## License

 This project is licensed under an Open Source Initiative approved license, the MIT License.
 See the [*LICENSE.txt*](LICENSE.txt) file for details.
-SPDX license identifiers are used in source files.
+Individual files contain the SPDX license identifier instead of the full license text.

 <p align="center">
   <a href="http://opensource.org/">